How to Stay Safe Online: Tips for Personal Security

 • Use Passkey or security keys.

-• You could use your iOS/Android devices or YubiKey.
+• You could use your Mac/iOS/Android devices or YubiKey.

-• Don't provide your phone number to any cloud service if possible.
+• Don't provide real personal information to any cloud service if possible.

 • Install any security updates as soon as possible.

-• Don't blindly click on any website you see in your emails or Google search results; they could be scams!
+• Don't blindly click any link you see in your emails or search results; they could be scams!

 • Instead, add your frequently visited websites to your browser bookmarks.